 I work for the NASA Earth Observatory, a website focused on covering our climate and environment through the lens of satellite imagery.
 Some topics I regularly cover include meteorology, air quality, wildfires, geology, and environmental change.
 I also help maintain the Earth Matters blog and Earth Observatory’s social media presence.
+In 2016, I authored the book Alphabet from Space.

 When I have spare time, I freelance.
 My work has most recently appeared in the Huffington Post, Runner’s World, Earth, and Streetsblog Capitol Hill.
 Before writing for NASA, I was medical reporter for U.S. News & World Report, where I covered environmental and men’s health.